 A smart lighting system is not the be-all and end-all for your home.
 Sometimes all you may need is simple and sophisticated floor lamps for the living room to do the trick in helping you to have a lighter room.
 It’s all about doing what is best for you and your home.

 This is another factor that I believe is key.
 So key.
-When you’re choosing furniture for your home, choose simple clean lines.
+When you’re choosing furniture for your home, choose simple pieces such as amish handcrafted furniture.
+Simple is always better when it comes to interior design.
 That doesn’t mean you need to go modern, but it means to keep the lines classic and your space will feel instantly simpler with less visual clutter.
 Visual clutter is a very real thing friends, I feel like it’s a term a lot of Designers use but the general public may think is half made up… it just means that some things are easier on your eyes and some things are well… cluttery to your eyes.
 I make sure I keep all my furniture pieces simple and classic to avoid visual clutter, which in turn really helps lend a hand to the light airiness.
 Furthermore, if you’ve got old or damaged windows, these could also be stopping your room being as bright as it could be.
 If your budget can stretch a little further, you might want to purchase some replacement windows.

 I am such a textile lover… I love patterns and I want all the pretty ones in my house.
 The way that you combine your textiles in your home is key if you’re looking for the light & bright look.
 I love a patterned rug, but if I go with a busier rug… like the navy vintage inspired rug in my front sitting room I pair it with pillows that allow your eye to rest and don’t bring visual clutter (I know there I go again with wishy-washy designery words) to your space.
 Of course that doesn’t mean boring, I love to layer the patterns and textures of pillows… nubby, buttons, fringe, etc… but I keep them all relatively in the same color family and make sure they all speak to one another.
 A busy floral with 4 + colors would be a lot in a room with a busy rug… but a simple modernized floral would feel just right.